What’s the best price to charge for a product? How about, what’s the best price to charge for a product that’s not even developed yet?

 In this way, some of the advertising money may be offset by some initial purchasers.

 This would also be the time to ramp up all of your marketing efforts to sell this product in volume at the best price.

 Once a product is developed, price testing for the exact same product can be repeated from time to time, as the market evolves and changes.
 Some of the conditions that might indicate an opportunity for a higher or lower price could be accounted for by more (or less) competition, an increase in your brand’s prominence, a greater (or reduced) demand for your product, or even a different business intent for the product itself within your company’s overall business goals.

 Of course if the results of the test demonstrate that it won’t be profitable to develop the product at all, then the next step is to abandon this product and test your next product idea.

 By the way, it’s worth emphasizing that this article is about “Price Testing,” especially to determine the viability of developing a product.
-However, there are other types of testing.
+However, there are other types of split-testing.
 In fact, testing is an ongoing proposition.
-For example, once you have determined to develop a product and have determined the best price, a larger body of testing would be directed towards improving various aspects of the ad copy and the landing page presentation, to make the sales process MORE profitable.
-For more information on this topic visit this link on Internet marketing testing.
+For example, once you have determined to develop a product and have determined the best price, a larger body of split-testing would be directed towards improving various aspects of the ad copy and the landing page presentation, as well as the target audience to make the sales funnel MORE profitable.